dy/sprae/readme.md

 #### `:scope="data"`

 Define or extend data scope for a subtree.
+Extended values are reactive.

 ```html
 <!-- Inline data -->